eyma3115/ocdm/README.md

-This repository contains codes for "Order-based causal discovery for multistage processes". # ocdm
+This repository contains codes for "Order-based causal discovery for multistage processes".